 Chimney Masonry Work

 Structural damaged to a chimney, that causes it to lean or look like it may collapse, is the most dangerous.
 It could be the result of a natural disaster or from years of water damage or neglect.
 If your chimney has serious structural damage, it may need to be rebuilt.
-Our team of certified chimney technicians are experts at rebuilding unstable chimneys.

 If your chimney needs inspected, repaired or rebuilt, give us a call!
 You can count on us to get the job done right so that you can safely enjoy your fireplace.